johanbrook/johanbrook.com/src/posts/2012-02-14-java-universities.md

 title: 'Java and beginner programming courses at universities'
 date: '2012-02-14 08:22'
 tags:
     - 'Computer Science'
     - education
     - Java
     - programming
     - Ruby
     - university
     - learning
     - class
 category: Development
+slug: java-and-beginner-programming-courses-at-universities
 ---

 **I've been interested in programming** since beginning of high school, and have freelanced in web design and development during the past years.
 This fall I went to university for a major in software engineering.
 Of course we were going to learn to program, but in the beginning it was a huge turnoff for me – we were doing it in Java.
 Why?